 In bringing together different art forms Aziz Bekkaoui became to be innovative.
 He broke boundaries and evolved into a multidisciplinary artist.
 In the recent years he has created performances and installations in museums and theatres.
 On the occasion of the celebration of the Treaty of Rome, Aziz Bekkaoui presented a live performance and installation fashion show in the Knights’ Hall for the European Parliament, statesmen and Queen Beatrix.

-There were solo exhibitions of Aziz Bekkaoui and collaborations with various artists, among others with Marina Abramovic at the Guggenheim Museum in New York – and exhibitions which appeared in the Van Gogh Museum, the Central Museum, The Hague Municipal Museum, Historical Museum, Musée de la Mode et du Textile, Paris, Stedelijk Museum, Cobra Museum and the Guggenheim Museum in New York.
+There were solo exhibitions of Aziz Bekkaoui and collaborations with various artists, among others with Marina Abramovic at the Guggenheim Museum in New York – and exhibitions which appeared in the Van Gogh Museum, the Central Museum, Gemeentemuseum The Hague, Historical Museum, Musée de la Mode et du Textile, Paris, Stedelijk Museum, Cobra Museum and the Guggenheim Museum in New York.
 In 2007 the city of Amsterdam granted him the Art Award.